puffinsoft/ProtectImage.js/README.md

 # ProtectImage.js

 <img src="https://user-images.githubusercontent.com/65585002/115801594-21660000-a3ab-11eb-88a0-3dddb0c1afbe.png" height="200" align="right">
-<p align="left">ProtectImage.js is a Javascript library that helps prevent image theft by disabling traditional user interactions to download/copy images.</p>
+ProtectImage.js is a Javascript library that helps prevent image theft by disabling traditional user interactions to download/copy images.

-ProtectImage.js uses HTML5 [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) and the `protected` attribute in images to protect your images.
+ProtectImage.js uses HTML5 [CanvasAPI](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) and the `protected` attribute in images to protect your images.
 It disables and prevents the client from downloading, copying and copying image addresses by porting the image into a canvas.
 Unlike layer-protected images, this prevents the source of the image from being visible through developer tools.
 <hr>

 ## ProtectImage.js requires 2 steps - that's it